-- Get to know nursing faculty and staff.
+- Established relationships with nursing faculty and staff.

 A GA is expected to: